 Low sugar plum marmalade

 - 4 LB Plums Italian

 - 3/4 cup raisins Dried

 - 1 tbsp fresh lemon juice

 Prepare the plums

 - Wash plums, cut them in half, and remove the seed.
 Add the plums, 1 teaspoon of cinnamon, 2 tablespoons of honey, lemon juice, and dried raisins to a bowl and toss.
 Wash apples and remove the core.
-Cut the apples (with skin) into 1/2 dice and add to the plums.4 LB Plums, 2 tbsp Honey, 3/4 cup raisins, 1 tbsp Lemon juice, 1 tsp cinnamon, 2 each Apple Golden Delicious
+Cut the apples (with skin) into 1/2 dice and add to the plums.4 LB Plums, 2 tbsp Honey, 3/4 cup raisins, 1 tbsp fresh lemon juice, 1 tsp cinnamon, 2 each Apple Golden Delicious

 Cook the plums

 - Add plum mixture to Dutch oven and bring to a quick boil over medium heat, reduce heat to a simmer and slowly cook the plums uncovered for approximately 60 to 70 minutes.
 During the cooking process, continue to stir the plums frequently.
 This helps to remove moisture and thickens the marmalade.
 Once the cooking process is complete, work in batches and ladle the hot plums into a robot cup and blend until smooth.
 Place pureed plums back in the Dutch oven and bring to a short boil.

 - Ladle the hot marmalade into a hot sterilized jar, leaving at least a 1/2 inch space at the top of the jar.
 With a clean towel wipe the rim clean.
 Place rubber ring onto the rim of the jars and top with lid.
 Close the jars by means of spring clamps.